Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Note: NEVER USE A ZSH PLUGIN MANAGER AS IT IS JUST BLOATWARE!!!!

-Tip: You might want to move some code from the `.bashrc` file to the `.zshrc` file (e.g. the prompt and the aliases).
-It's also recommended to move code from the `.bash_profile` file to the `.zprofile` file (e.g. the code that makes your window manager work).

 a.
 Run `sudo pacman -S zsh zsh-completions` to install Zsh.<br>
 b.
 Once installed, run `zsh` to begin the initial setup<br>
 c.
 Now that Zsh is configured, run `chsh -s /usr/bin/zsh` to set Zsh as your default terminal shell.

+Tip: You might want to move some code from the `.bashrc` file to the `.zshrc` file (e.g. the prompt and the aliases).
+It's also recommended to move code from the `.bash_profile` file to the `.zprofile` file (e.g. the code that makes your window manager work).

 ## 20. Audio Drivers.
 This step is necessary if you want to have a working audio setup.

-Note: One of the packages, `pipewire` to be exact, is required for wayland since by itself wayland does NOT allow screen capture for programs.
+Note: One of the packages, `pipewire` to be exact, is a requirement for wayland since by itself wayland does NOT allow screen capture for programs.

-Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-audio pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack pulsemixer qpwgraph wireplumber` to install all the packages needed for a working audio setup.
+Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-audio pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack qpwgraph wireplumber` to install all the packages needed for a working audio setup.

 ## 21. Gstreamer Full Support.
 (Optional)